clxakz/pgtimer/README.md

 <br/>

 > [!NOTE]
-> Using pip, the PyTimer library is renamed to pytimerlib, since pytimer is allready taken.
+> Using pip, the PyTimer library is renamed to pytimerlib, since pytimer is allready taken

 -----